shubhmm19/Job-Hunt-bot/Readme.md

    - The Telegram node sends notifications to a user-specified chat or channel.
    - Notifications include job details, links to the Google Sheet, and links to files stored in Google Drive.
    - Example message: “New job found: Software Engineer at XYZ Corp.
 Details: [Google Sheet Link].
 PDF: [Google Drive Link].”
-   - Notification is send with the help of Telegram bot by getting chatid and then making a new bot.
+   - Notification is send with the help of Telegram bot by getting chatid and then making a new bot.P

 5. **Scheduling and Triggers**:
    - The workflow is triggered manually or scheduled (e.g., daily at 9 AM) using n8n’s Schedule node.